tldr-pages/tldr/pages/windows/tracert.md

 `tracert /?`

-- Specifies the maximum number of hops in the search for the target:
+- Specifie the maximum number of hops in the search for the target:

 `tracert -h {{max_hops}} {{IP}}`